Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Introduction

 \begin{definition*} [Definition \ref{weakly_cocomplete_def}] Let $n \geq 1$ be an integer or $n=\infty$.
 A \emph{(finitely) weakly complete $n$-category} is an $n$-category $\C$ which admits small (finite) products and weak pullbacks of order $(n-1)$.
 (There is an obvious dual notion of a (finitely) weakly cocomplete $n$-category.) \end{definition*}

+The definition and properties of higher weak (co)limits will be reviewed and developed further in \textbf{Section \ref{section:higher_weak_colimits}}.
 We note that the homotopy $n$-category of a (finitely) complete $\infty$-category is a (finitely) weakly complete $n$-category.
 Moreover, a (finitely) weakly complete $\infty$-category is simply a (finitely) complete $\infty$-category.
-Let us also emphasize here the special double role of $n$ in the definition: a $k$-category $\C$ is a (finitely) weakly complete $n$-category, $k < n$, if and only if $\C$ is a (finitely) complete $k$-category.
+We emphasize here the special double role of $n$ in the definition: a $k$-category $\C$ is a (finitely) weakly complete $n$-category, for $n > k$, if and only if $\C$ is a (finitely) complete $k$-category.
 Thus, the definition essentially distinguishes the various categorical levels.

 Our main adjoint functor theorems (Theorem \ref{nGAFTfin} and Theorem \ref{nGAFT}) generalize the corresponding GAFTs for $\infty$-categories in \cite[Theorems 3.2.5 and 3.2.6]{NRS} to (finitely) weakly complete $n$-categories.
-We refer to \textbf{Section \ref{AFTs}} and Definition \ref{solution_set_conditions} for the precise definitions of the $h$-initial object condition and the solution set condition that appear in the statements below.
+We refer to \textbf{Section \ref{AFTs}} and Definition \ref{solution_set_conditions} for the precise definitions of the $h$-initial object condition and of the solution set condition that appear in the statements below.

-\begin{gaftA}[$n$-GAFT$_{\mathrm{fin}}$ -- Theorem \ref{nGAFTfin}] Let $G \colon \D \to \C$ be a functor between $n$-categories.
+\begin{gaftA}[$n$-GAFT$_{\mathrm{fin}}$ -- Theorem \ref{nGAFTfin}] Let $G \colon \D \to \C$ be a functor between $n$-categories, where $n \geq 1$ is an integer or $n=\infty$.
 Suppose that $\D$ is a finitely weakly complete $n$-category.
 Then $G$ admits a left adjoint if and only if $G$ preserves finite products, weak pullbacks of order $(n-1)$, and satisfies the $h$-initial object condition. \end{gaftA}

-\begin{gaftB}[$n$-GAFT -- Theorem \ref{nGAFT}] Let $G \colon \D \to \C$ be a functor between $n$-categories where $n \geq 3$.
+\begin{gaftB}[$n$-GAFT -- Theorem \ref{nGAFT}] Let $G \colon \D \to \C$ be a functor between $n$-categories, where $n \geq 2$ is an integer or $n=\infty$.
 Suppose that $\D$ is a locally small weakly complete $n$-category and that $\C$ is 2-locally small.
 Then $G$ admits a left adjoint if and only if $G$ preserves small products, weak pullbacks of order $(n-1)$, and satisfies the solution set condition. \end{gaftB}

-Let us emphasize here again the special double role of $n$ in these statements: the choice of $n$ restricts the context for $\D$ and $\C$ as well as specifies conditions for $G$ -- both functions of $n$ are required.
-In particular, each of these two theorems states a separate assertion for each $n$.
+Let us emphasize here again the special double role of $n$ in these statements: the choice of $n$ both specifies the context for $\D$ and $\C$ and determines appropriate conditions for $G$; the combination of both functions of $n$ plays an important role in the proofs.
+As a consequence, we note that each of these two theorems states a separate assertion for each $n$.